Oh no ! Yet Another Flawed Incompleteness Proof

 Preliminary notes:

-gn(v) is a term of the meta-language which gives the Gödel number, in the format of the meta-language, of the formal formula v.
+gn(v) is a term of the meta-language which gives the Gödel number, in the format of the meta-language, of the formal formulav .-

-is a term of the meta-language which converts a number n that is in the format of the meta-language into the format for numbers of the formal system. ⌐φ¬ is an expression of the meta-language which gives the Gödel number, in the format of the formal system, of the formal formula φ.
-Note that ⌐φ¬ =
+is a term of the meta-language which converts a number n that is in the format of the meta-language into the format for numbers of the formal system.
+The initialn should appear with a bar over it.
+If no bar is showing, your browser is not displaying the content as intended.
+Perhaps you have the CSS styling turned off in your browser. ⌐φ¬ is an expression of the meta-language which gives the Gödel number, in the format of the formal system, of the formal formulaφ .
+Note that⌐φ¬ = .

-In the section Fixed point derivation, Step 1: Substitution Buldt says that, for a given variable u of the formal system, the aim is to:
+In the section Fixed point derivation, Step 1: Substitution Buldt says that, for a given variable

 In the section Fixed point derivation, Step 2: Definitions, Buldt defines: